raghavkanwal/grunt-scaffold/README.md

 This is a scaffold that I made for future grunt-projects that I'll be doing.

-Grunt is installed on a 'per-project' basis, therefore it can lead to some startup tweaking.
+Grunt is installed on a 'per-project' basis, therefore it can lead to some time just setting up.

 I'm making this so that I can minimize the time it takes to start a new project with Grunt.